 Please keep in mind that the crew is not responsible for the care and feeding of your dog.
 However, on request they may be able to find out what pet supplies can be purchased locally, what activities and points of interest are pet-friendly and what attractions offer kennels for vacationing dogs.

-Some of our favorite pet-friendly sailing catamarans:
+Some of our favorite pet-friendly, luxury charter yachts:

 - Rubicon, St. Francis 44, 6 Guests, Bahamas

 Mate Bella on Swish swims with dolphin pal!

 Are you undecided about where to vacation?
 Which charter yacht is right for you?
 Get expert advice from Select Yachts charter brokers.
 We’ve been there.
 We know the ropes.